 Initially, TaobaoRing was going to use DHL but then realized Shufeng was cheaper by $33.
 The Taobao agent emailed me to ask which if I had a preference and refunded me promptly!

-Taobao delivery time
+Taobao review of delivery time

 Here is a typical timeline of submitting, confirming, paying for, and receiving the order!
 Note that the timeline is in reverse chronological order with the most recent event at the top.
 As you can see, the whole process takes about 2 weeks if everything is in stock.